When can Americans fly to Europe? EU set to announce new travel rules

 European Union ambassadors are set to meet on Wednesday to finalise a plan to allow fully vaccinated people to fly to Europe without quarantine or Covid testing.

-The US is expected to be included on a so-called “green list” of countries that would permit Americans who have received a Covid-19 vaccine to visit the continent this summer.
+The US is expected to be included on a so-called “green list” of countries, which would mean that Americans who have received a Covid-19 vaccine can visit the continent this summer.

 Residents of seven countries, including Australia, New Zealand, Singapore, and Israel, are currently allowed into the bloc for non-essential travel.